kenanlv/KenanLv.ClientInfoSystem.BackEnd/README.md

 <p align="center">
-this is the <b>back end</b> part of the whole project, you could find backend <a href="https://github.com/kenanlv/KenanLv.ClientInfoSystem.FrontEnd">here</a>
+this is the <b>back end</b> part of the whole project, you could find frontend <a href="https://github.com/kenanlv/KenanLv.ClientInfoSystem.FrontEnd">here</a>
 </p>
 <br>
 <p align="center">